Good Food for a Road Trip (No-Cook, No-Chop Tacos)

 • tear up lettuce and place in shells

-• scoop beans from can, into shells (keep liquid in can)
+• scoop beans into shells (keep liquid in can)

-• scoop corn from can, into shells (keep liquid in can)
+• scoop corn into shells (keep liquid in can)

-• scoop salsa onto tacos (I like a lot =)
+• scoop salsa into shells (I like a lot =)

-• scoop guacamole onto tacos (still great without it)
+• scoop guacamole into shells (still amazing without it)

 That’s it.
 Place, tear, scoop, and serve.
-Literally.
-And these tacos are so tasty and hearty to my taste buds.
+These tacos are so delicious and hearty to my taste buds.

 A handy wipe cleans the spork/bowls.
 The liquid in the cans is consolidated, poured discreetly into the corners of nature to fertilize, or into the nearest sink.
-One can rinse/recycle the cans.
+Then rinse/recycle the cans.